FRKFFR/Discord-Rich-Presence-for-unity-vrchatsdk/README.md

 3. Add this URL: `https://FRKFFR.github.io/Discord-Rich-Presence-for-unity-vrchatsdk/index.json`
 4. Go to Packages and install "Kodex Discord Rich Presence"

-## Setup
+## Setup (Optional)

-1. Go to [Discord Developer Portal](https://discord.com/developers/applications) and create an application
+The package comes with pre-configured default settings and will work automatically after installation.
+Customization is optional. :3

-2. Enable Rich Presence
+To customize settings:
-3. Copy the Application ID
+1. In Unity, go to **Kodex Tools > Discord Rich Presence**
-4. In Unity, go to **Kodex Tools > Discord Rich Presence**
+2. Configure your Discord Application ID, templates, and images
-5. Paste your Application ID
+3. To use your own Discord Application, create one at [Discord Developer Portal](https://discord.com/developers/applications) and enable Rich Presence

 ## Features